FrithjofThorvik/TDT4240-Gruppe03/README.md

 3. Build the project (and sync with gradle if needed)

-4. Run the project with Android Studio's built in android emulator
+4. Run the project with Android Studio's built in android emulator (android is required to access leaderboard)

 <br></br>